wisraelsen/Natural-Amenity-Dash-Map/README.md

 data](https://www.ncei.noaa.gov/media/3501) to county
 FIPS codes using the [FCC API](https://geo.fcc.gov/api/census/) census data.
-I averaged the probabilities if more than one station was persent per county.
+I averaged the probabilities if more than one station was present per county.
 Some counties had no station data, so I interpolated probabilities for those counties from available neighboring counties using the [US Census Bureau County Adjacency File](https://www.census.gov/geographies/reference-files/2010/geo/county-adjacency.html).